betterscientificsoftware/bssw.io/Site/ContentStyleGuide.md

 Website | Link to website (format : [website name](url))
 Focus | Custom focus area

-Many times, a curated article may mention many website (for ex: links to coding-tools).
+Many times, a curated article may mention many websites (for ex: links to coding-tools).
 In that case, use the following format:

 Resource information | Details
 :--- | :---